AirshipCMS/Docs/Marketing/Mac-Linux-Installer.md

 Airship Launcher X.X.X has been successfully installed Take to the skies! by using the `airship` command
 ```
+In iTerm2 on a Mac, it will look like this:

 <img width="500" alt="CMS Login" src="https://airshipcms.io/assets/media/quickstart-guide/mac-terminal-install-3.jpg">